Bleuberries/Bleuberries/README.md

 ---

 ### 🔭 I’m currently working on:
-- Learning to build iOS apps with Swift and Xcode
+- Building a simple iOS app in SwiftUI
-- Rebuilding confidence through small, meaningful projects
+- Practicing HTML/CSS basics on the side.
-- Exploring game development concepts from both the design and programming sides
+- Keeping track of my growth in Notion 📒

 ---

 ### 🌱 I’m currently learning: